nteract/hydrogen/README.md

 This package lets you run your code directly in Atom using any [Jupyter](https://jupyter.org/) kernels you have installed.

 Remember how exciting [Light Table](http://lighttable.com/) was when it was first announced?
 Executing code inline and in real time is a better way to develop.
-By combining the interactive style of Light Table with the stable, actively-developed platform of Atom, Hydrogen makes it
+By combining the interactive style of Light Table with the stable, actively-developed platform of Atom, Hydrogen makes it easy to write code the way you want to.

 ## Features